Construction Site Inspection Software & Construction Safety Inspection Software

 - Stability of structures

-Not surprisingly, the need for compliance with CDM and health and safety regs have driven the use of regular site inspection regimes in order to mitigate the hazards on site resulting from equipment, site operations and site set up.
-The thorough inspection processes that have evolved as result mean that practical and useful analysis of safety issues and their remedies if required is now commonplace on all sites in the UK.
+The to comply with CDM and health and safety regulations has driven the use of regular site inspection regimes.
+This is done to mitigate the hazards on site resulting from equipment, site operations and site set up.
+Thorough construction site inspection software processes that have evolved as result.
+This means that practical and useful analysis of safety issues and their remedies is now common on all sites in the UK.

 Construction Site Inspection Software Keeps You On Top Of Safety & Productivity

-The problem nowadays is that contractors are faced with demanding practical challenges of complying with various legal regulations because of the complexity and scale of their equipment assets.
+Contractors are faced with demanding practical challenges of complying with various legal regulations.
+This due to the complexity and scale of their equipment assets.
 The process of auditing and maintaining large equipment asset registers with varying inspection intervals for different types of equipment is quite a challenge.

-But that’s where OnSiteForm construction site safety software comes into its own because:
+But that’s where OnSiteForm construction site safety software and building inspection software comes into its own because:

 OnSiteForm construction site inspection software frees up managers to devote more time to other important activities